 We auto-populate your account with default settings, when you make changes in the dashboard these settings are updated.

 We need these to charge you for our services.
 We do not store payment details directly, but instead use large secure payment gateways: Stripe and PayPal.

 When you pay for a service these details are provided by you and transmitted directly to the payment gateway over a secure HTTPS connection.

 We are legally required to identify who we are providing services to and where they are based in order charge the correct taxes and provide an invoice.

 When you pay for services you provide this to us.
 Address details are also provided to us the payment gateway we use (Stripe, PayPal) which are obtained based on your card details.

 We are legally required to confirm your location for tax reasons.
-This is also allows us to keep a legal record of where payment was authorised in case of fraud.
+This also allows us to keep a legal record of where the payment was authorised in case of fraud.

 We obtain this from the details of your connection to our website.

 We store your device type, OS, browser and browser version.